folio-org/folio-org.github.io/doc/create-new-repo.md

 title: Create a new FOLIO module and do initial setup
 ---

-These are notes to assist developers with creating a new FOIO module as a repository.
+These are notes to assist developers with creating a new FOLIO module as a repository.
 Initial setup files and configuration.

 Add a concise description to the GitHub repository.
 Consider that this will also be used elsewhere.